 Medial and Lateral Collateral Ligament Injuries: Causes, Symptoms, and Treatment

-PhD, MSc, PG Cert MSK ultrasound, PG Cert.
+Dr. Sameer Gohir PhD, MSc, PG Cert MSK ultrasound, PG Cert.
 Non-Medical Prescribing, MCSP, MAPPN

-What Is MCL and LCL Injuries?
+What are MCL and LCL Injuries?

 Collateral ligament injuries involve damage to the two ligaments located on the sides of the knee: the medial collateral ligament (MCL) on the inner side and the lateral collateral ligament (LCL) on the outer side.